Skip to content

 Getting Started

 The first step in enabling SBOM generation for your project is to configure the SBOM scanner.
-The SBOM scanner runs whenever there is a commit on the default branch and collects the components' inventory.
+The SBOM scanner runs whenever a commit is made on the default branch and collects the components' inventory.

-Note: Even if the workflow is configured to run the SBOM scanner on pull requests, the SBOM scanner does not collect components inventory on pull requests.
+Note: Even if the workflow is configured to run the SBOM scanner on pull requests, the scanner does not collect the inventory of components on pull requests.

-There are two versions of SBOM scanners available to generate the SBOMinventory, whether the inventory is to be generated from the source code repository, or from the generated container image artifact.
+Two versions of SBOM scanners are available to generate the SBOM inventory, whether the inventory is generated from the source code repository or from the generated container image artifact.

 To add the SBOM scanner to the workflow to collect the inventory from the source code, add a workflow yaml file with the following configuration: